letsencrypt/cp-cps/CP-CPS.md

 ### 4.1.1 Who can submit a certificate application

 Anyone may submit an application for a certificate via the ACME protocol.
-Issuance will depend on proper validation and compliance with ISRG policies.
+Issuance depends on proper validation and compliance with ISRG policies.

 ### 4.1.2 Enrollment process and responsibilities